lucuma13/lifsaver/README.md

 ### ⚠️ Disclaimer

 `lifsaver` deliberately circumvents standard macOS Disk Arbitration and LiveFS protections to force-mount stalled volumes.
 The author assumes no liability for lost or corrupted data, or hardware failures of any kind.
+This app is not affiliated with Apple, and you use it at your own risk.